golevelup/ts-ecosystem/libs/profiguration/README.md

-# @golevelup/ts-config
+# @golevelup/profiguration

 ## Features

 - Load configuration from .env files or json files automatically with hierarchical overriding
 - Easily control which configuration files get loaded based on your Node Environment
-- Built in support for Validation of different types
+- Built in support for validation of different types
 - Intellisense and Type Safety
 - Simple testing utilties for when you want to mock your configuration